zuccha/smw-code/tools/overworld_music_editor/README.md

 Through the _Colors_ menu, you can toggle seeing background colors (with or without transparency) for the cells on the grid.
 This helps visualize how music is grouped.

-## Changelog

-### 1.0.0 (2023-08-30)

-Added:

-- Display editable grid
-- Implement copying output table to clipboard
-- Implement "import" feature
-- Add the possibility to add a background image
-- Toggle display colors for cells on the grid

-Documentation:

-- Write readme